divineniiquaye/php-invoker/README.md

 $ composer require divineniiquaye/php-invoker
 ```

-Let's you working on a project and you need to invoke some named parameters in callables with whatever the order of parameters, but should be matched by their names or instance.
+Let's say you working on a project and want to invoke some named parameters in callables with whatever the order of parameters, but should be matched by their names or instance.
 Then we'll need an over-engineered `call_user_func()`.

 In short, this library is meant to be a base building block for calling a function with named parameters and/or dependency injection.